-I have tried steaming clams in coconut milk before and was woefully underwhelmed.
-None of the flavors came through, and discovered that the ingredients need time to simmer before the clams are added.
-The liquid can even be held at room temperature for an hour or two and then brought back up to simmer before adding the coconut milk, which makes prep a breeze for a dinner party.
+I have tried steaming clams in coconut milk before.
+None of the flavors came through.
+You need to simmer the ingredients together before adding the clams.
+You can hold the liquid at room temperature for an hour or two and then brought back up to simmer before adding the coconut milk.
+This makes prep a breeze for a dinner party.
 Crusty bread, crostini, or even naan or roti would be a welcome addition to soak up all the sumptuous juices.

 The clams are tender, bursting with the heat of chiles, cooling coconut milk, tangy lime, and spicy, earthy ginger.
 We all loved this so much I wonder if it will replace our old French-style standby with white wine, lemon and tomatoes.
 I think we’ll all be happy if those and Coconut Milk Steamed Clams with Ginger and Lime are in regular rotation.